mosip/documentation/docs/MOSIP-ID-Object-Definition.md

 * Schema can also categorize where the data will be stored using a property called "field category"; which will have values such as pvt, kyc, evidence, optional or none to store data in various sub-packets (i.e. private, evidence and optional) based on rules defined in packet manager.
 * MOSIP will provide in-built validators for certain data types like CBEFF which can be used for data validation

+# Prerequisite for creating an ID Schema
+Before defining an ID Schema, MOSIP adapters should perform extensive analysis on identifying,
+* A list of ID attributes that they would collect to identify a resident uniquely.
+Example: Attributes such as, Name, Gender, DateOfBirth, Address, Biometrics etc.
+* A list of additional evidence attributes that they might collect during registration process.
+Example: Attributes such as Proof Documents (Identity, Address, Date of Birth, Relationship, etc) or Introducer.
+* Any optional data that they might need to collect for processing purpose but might need to discard it latter.
+* Any validations for the above attributes.
+Example: Basic reg-ex validations for text fields, flow validations for capturing evidence data.
+* Various work flows that might need follow for various types of applicants (say, a minor or a resident without any evidence, etc.)

+Once we have a clear picture of the above requirements it very easy to create an ID schema.

+# Sample ID Schema & ID Object
-Below is a sample ID object definition schema and a sample of a JSON object based on the schema:
+Below is a sample ID object definition schema and a sample of a JSON object based on the schema.

+## Sample ID Schema
 ```JSON
 {
   "$schema": "http://json-schema.org/draft-07/schema#",